StefanFB/CodeGorilla/Simple Chatty Bot (Java)/objectives.md

 Note: each number starts with a new line, and after a number, the bot should print the exclamation mark.

 ---

+## Stage 5
+### Objective

+Your bot can ask anything you want, but there are two rules for your output:

+* the line with the test should end with the question mark character;
+* an option starts with a digit followed by the dot (`1.`, `2.`, `3.`, `4.`)

+If a user enters an incorrect answer, the bot may print a message:

+`Please, try again.`

+The program should stop on the correct answer and print `Congratulations, have a nice day!` at the end.